pfeilbr/brianpfeil.com/content/post/architecture-notes-and-resources/index.md

 ---

-* let business and/or customer value guide all architecture decisions
+* let business value guide all architecture decisions
 * evolutionary architectures are needed to support rapid rate of business and technology change

 ## Definition(s)